veducha/recipes/README.md

 # RECIPE BOOK

-A minimal static recipe website, forked from [Jeff Thompson's own](https://github.com/jeffThompson/Recipes) – great for keeping track of family recipesor have created yourself!
+A minimal static recipe website, forked from [Jeff Thompson's own](https://github.com/jeffThompson/Recipes) – great for keeping track of family recipes or have created yourself!

 **Live site: [veducha.github.io/recipes](https://veducha.github.io/recipes/)**

 ## FEATURES
 * Recipes in a simple [Markdown format](https://daringfireball.net/projects/markdown), just dump them in `recipes/` and push
 * List of recipes will auto-populate with quick alpha links at the top
-* Each recipe is displayed in a nice, clean format designed for use while cooking or at the grocery store – no extra 💩 or ads
+* Each recipe is displayed in a nice, clean format designed for use while cooking or at the grocery store – no extra bloat or ads
 * Auto-generated links to Google image search for that dish and additional recipe ideas
 * To save your place while scrolling around on the page, click the step you're on to highlight it; click it again to remove the highlight, or use the left/right arrow keys to advance
 * 100% static: automatically builds and deploys via GitHub Pages on every push